mnvtrvd/sv2fsm/README.md

 - State transitions must be enclosed in an always_comb block.
 This works with multiple always_comb blocks, but NOT multiple FSMs in the same file.

-- Must use enum to define state names and variables
+- Must use enum to define state names and variables.

 DO:
 ```verilog
 enum logic [1:0] {IDLE, SEND_ADDR, READ, WRITE} cs, ns;
 ```

 - All cases in a case statement NEED a "begin" and "end".

 DO:
 ```verilog
 case (cs)